HOW TO APPLY

 FINANCIAL ASSISTANCE

 AMIGOS actively recruits and supports inclusion of volunteers from diverse backgrounds.
-AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
-We provide amounts of $100-$1,000 to qualified applicants as deductions on the family fee.
+AMIGOS Tucson provides need-based financial assistance with distribution determined by family income, number of dependents, and special financial circumstances.
+We provide amounts of $500–$2,500 to qualified applicants as financial assistance deductions on the program fee.

 TRAINING